-The BEST Cherry Filling for Cakes Tarts and Desserts – Best Cherry Pie Filling
+Cherry Filling for Cakes Pies and Desserts – Best Cherry Pie Filling

-A Cherry Filling is a simple, easy and effortless recipe that gets done in minutes and is an absolute treat you can use in so many different ways.
-Try a spoonful over your breakfast yogurt, a stack of pancakes or waffles.
-Layer it between cake layers as a cherry cake filling, spread it in a pre-baked crust as a cherry pie filling or spoon over your favorite desserts and ice creams and a cherry dessert topping.
+A cherry filling is a simple, easy and effortless recipe that gets done in minutes and is an absolute treat.
+You can also use it in so many different ways.
+And try a spoonful over your breakfast yogurt, a stack of pancakes or waffles.
+Also, layer it between cake layers as a cherry cake filling.
+And spread it in a pre-baked crust as a cherry pie filling or use it on your favorite desserts and ice creams as a cherry dessert topping.

-One of the best things about Cherries in a season is not just that you can eat so much cherry on its own but that you can make so much more with it.
-I love cherries and have been crazy about them since a kid.
-BUT back when we were kids we didn’t have the luxury of getting them in abundance like I do now.
-They didn’t grow locally so mom would have to ration them and one small box would get divided between the three of us.
+One of the best things about fresh cherries is that you can eat them as is, while you can also make so much more with them.
+I love cherries and have been crazy about them since I was a kid.
+And yet, back when we were kids we didn’t have the luxury of getting them in abundance as I do now.
+First of all, they didn’t grow locally, so mom would have to ration them.
+Hence, one small box would get divided between the three of us.
 So now guess what?
-When we have cherries in season.
-I sit with the kids and pig out on fresh cherries.
-Can you get fed up with them?
-I don’t know cause I’ve never reached a stage where I’d had enough cherries.
-I can eat cherries.
+When we have cherries in season, I sit with the kids and pig out on fresh cherries.
+Can you get enough of them?
+I don’t know because I’ve never reached a stage where I’d had enough cherries.

-Like I said besides eating you can so do much more with them!!
-You can, of course, make cherry compote.
-You can make cherry crumble, Cherry Pie, Cherry Jam.
-Speaking of which have you tired my cherry jam yet?
-There is a reason why it’s among my top popular recipes on this blog.
+And yet, as I mentioned above, you can also do so much more with them besides eating them fresh.
+For example, you can make a cherry compote.
+You can also make cherry crumble, cherry pie, and cherry jam.
+Speaking of which, have you tried my cherry jam yet?
+There is a reason why it’s among my most popular recipes on this blog.
 You will love it.

-Whether it’s a Homemade Cherry Pie Filling or A Homemade Cherry Cake Filling?
-Well, fresh cherries are a lot different when you prepare them at home compared to when you buy a ready made cherry filling you open from a can.
+Whether it’s a homemade cherry pie filling or a homemade cherry cake filling, fresh cherries fillings are a lot different when you prepare them at home as compared to buying a ready-made cherry filling in a can.
 Don’t believe me?
-Try it just once and I promise you will see it’s a big difference.
-The thickness you get from the homemade cherry pie filling is not loaded with starch for one?
-It’s not loaded with sugar either.
-It’s packed with fruit goodness so even when you kids eat a few extra spoons you won’t complain.
+Try it just once and I promise you will see that it’s a big difference.
+For one, the homemade cherry pie filling is not loaded with starch.
+In addition, it’s also not loaded with sugar.
+Rather, it’s packed with fruit goodness.
+So even if your kids eat a few extra spoons you won’t complain.

 But you know what’s the best part about this homemade cherry filling?

 It does not need much!
-Just a few ingredients and I mean like simple five ingredients including the cherries and water.
-And no more than 5 to 10 minutes.
-The only difficult part of this cherry filling recipes is pitting the cherries.
+Just a few ingredients.
+And I mean like simple five ingredients, including the cherries and water.
+And no more than 5 minutes.
+While the only difficult part of this cherry filling recipes is pitting the cherries.

 Pitting the cherries is the only task I do not enjoy much.
-I use a simple tool like this first one below. but; I must admit I am quite fascinated with these other two on the market that looks so much more efficient.
+So, I use a simple tool like this one below.
+And yet, I must admit, I am quite fascinated with these other two on the market that look so much more efficient.

-Homemade Cherry Cake filling between layers- Have you ever tried a simple vanilla cake with cherry filling?
+Homemade cherry cake filling between layers.
+Have you ever tried a simple vanilla cake with cherry filling?
 Or perhaps a chocolate cake with cherry filling?
-Of course the classic we all know a Black Forest cake with cherry filling.
-Cherry cake filling makes a great treat in between layers.
+And, of course, the classic, a Black Forest cake with cherry filling.
+In conclusion, cherry cake filling makes a great treat in between layers.

-Now, as much as you will get bored of hearing me say this over an over again in all my filling recipes; use a buttercream dam on the edges of your cake layers so the filling won’t ooze out of sides.
-New to cake decorating – no problem – take a look at my cake decorating tutorials on how to fill and frost cakes.
+And you will get bored of hearing me say this over an over again in all my filling recipes: use a buttercream dam on the edges of your cake layers so the filling won’t ooze out of sides.
+New to cake decorating?
+No problem, take a look at my cake decorating tutorials on how to fill and frost cakes.
 It’s all explained.

-Cherry Topping for cake – You don’t always need to use these between layers as a filling.
-I do that for my customer cakes when I need to dress them in fondant but when I make a dessert cake I love to show off the Cherry Pie Filling?
-It has such a gorgeous color!!
-This is a very simple and easy recipe you must check it out – Moist Chocolate Cherry Cake
+Cherry topping for cake – You don’t always need to use it between layers as a filling.
+I do that for my customer cakes when I need to dress them in fondant.
+And yet, when I make a dessert cake, I love to show off the cherry pie filling.
+Because it has such a gorgeous color!!
+Also, this is a very simple and easy recipe.
+So you must check it out – Moist Chocolate Cherry Cake.

-Yes, works great as a pie filling, and so easy too!
-All you do is spread it on a pre-baked crust with either vanilla pastry cream as a base topped with cherry filling like I did in my Blueberry Pie Recipe.
-Or skip the Vanilla Pastry Cream, simply spread the homemade cherry pie filling, then decorated with some whipped cream on top and garnish with more fresh cherries.
+Yes, it also works great as a pie filling, and it’s so easy too!
+All you do is spread it on a pre-baked crust with vanilla pastry cream as a base, and topped with cherry filling, same as I did in my Blueberry Pie Recipe.
+Or skip the Vanilla Pastry Cream, and simply spread the homemade cherry pie filling.
+Then decorate with some whipped cream on top and garnish with more fresh cherries.
 Both are different and oh so beautiful.

 Homemade Cherry Dessert toppings

-This is my Pink Cherry Cupcakes with Cherry Filling and Whipped Cream Buttercream – another recipe that uses this cherry filling successfully.
+Also, this is my Pink Cherry Cupcakes with cherry filling and whipped cream buttercream – another great recipe that uses this cherry filling.

-- Fresh Cherries – I’m using fresh cherries in season here but I have used frozen before too.
+- Fresh cherries – I’m using fresh cherries here.
+And yet, I have also used frozen before.
 The fresh ones need to be de-seeded of course.

-- Sweetened or Unsweetened Frozen Cherries – You can, of course, make a cherry pie filling from frozen cherries as well.
-If you do usefrozen cherries make sure to check if they are sweetened or unsweetened.
-Some frozen brands have sugar added as a preservative.
-You can still use them just reduce the sugar as appropriate from the recipe.
+- Sweetened or unsweetened frozen cherries – You can also make a cherry pie filling from frozen cherries.
+And if you do, usefrozen cherries make sure to check if they are sweetened or unsweetened.
+Since some frozen brands have sugar added as a preservative.
+You can still use them, just reduce the sugar in the recipe.

-- Cornstarch – I think this is by far the most commonly used and preferred ingredient but for some reason, if you cannot use cornstarch – try arrowroot powder or potato starch.
-I have used both on two different occasions – not much different.
+- Cornstarch – I think this is by far the most commonly used ingredient.
+And yet, if for some reason, you cannot use cornstarch – try arrowroot powder or potato starch.
+I have used both on two different occasions – and there is not much difference.

 - Sugar – I prefer to use a fine grain sugar for this so I get a nice thick syrup consistency.

-- Lemon Juice – Do help cut the sweetness and brings out the flavor so much more.
+- Lemon juice – Helps cut the sweetness and also brings out the flavor.

 Recipe – The BEST Cherry Filling Recipe for Cakes Pies and Desserts (Save/Pin)

-- Wash and remove seeds from the cherries
+- First of all, wash and remove seeds from the cherries.

 - Heat on low to medium until sugar is dissolved.

-- In a separate bowl combine the remaining water (1/4 cup) with the cornstarch.
-Mix well.
+- In a separate bowl, combine the remaining water (1/4 cup) with the cornstarch.
+And mix well.

-- Continue to cook on low – the mixture will thicken and looks glossy.
+- Continue to cook on low – the mixture will thicken and look glossy.

 - When thick enough to coat the back of a wooden spoon or spatula it’s ready.

-- Check consistency – for a cake filling you can make a bit more thicker.
+- Check consistency – for a cake filling, you can make a bit thicker.

 Personally, I prefer one consistency for all.
-Thick not too runny.
+Thick and not too runny.

-- Remove from heat – Pour into a mason jar
+- Remove from heat – And pour into a mason jar.

 The BEST Cherry Filling Recipe for Cake Tarts and Desserts